-Benslow Borrower Jinseog Lee has been borrowing a cello for over six years.
-As part of his Annual Update to the Charity he wrote us this lovely letter and photos telling us how he was using his Benslow Cello during his studies at UCL where he is reading Medicine.
+Benslow Borrower Jinseog Lee had been borrowing a cello for over six years when in 2016, as part of his Annual Update to the Charity, he wrote us this lovely letter and sent photos telling us how he was using his Benslow Cello during his studies at UCL where he is reading Medicine.

 Having started at UCL to study medicine in 2012, (I am currently in year 4 of 6), I am now at the stage where I can develop the quality of my playing at a reasonable pace, and, being free of the constraints of the school programme allows me to pursue a wider and more adventurous range of musical projects in which to enjoy my cello playing.